Alleged Georgetown Cat Killer Arrested

 If your cat does go outside,

-consider building an outdoor catio.
+consider building an outdoor catio, or outdoor cat enclosure.

 take them outside under your supervision.